 Related post: Find all of these recommendations and more in Top Spanish Magazines for Kids!

 The best thing about speaking another language is learning about other people and cultures!
 How could you gift your kids something that will help them learn about a country where they speak your language?
 Something to spark their interest in learning about other cultures.
 Perhaps you could find a kids’ cook book or a new music album (this one links to one of our favorites – 123 Andrés)?
 Check out my music recommendations for some inspiration.
 How about a cultural game or toy from another country?
 Think outside the box!

 These toys are my favorite picks because they encourage open play.
 There’s not just one right way to use them, they can be used differently every day for hours of fun and learning.
 And they can be used to imagine and play in any language!

 Magna-Tiles have been a favorite toy at our house for several years.
 My oldest son received them as a gift when he turned two and still builds with them at age eight!
 His toddler sister loves them just as much as he does, and all three kids will play with them together.
 The possibilities with Magna-Tiles are endless.
 One day we’re making a zoo for our animals, and the next we’re designing a dragon’s castle.

 Building blocks let the child’s imagination run free.
 Much like Magna-Tiles, they can be used to create whatever scene, structure, or design you want!
 We love the simple wooden blocks from Melissa & Doug, and have daily building sessions with our LEGOS.
-Tangrams are another excellent option for exploring creating with shapes – these ones have building cards in English, French, and Spanish!
+Tangrams are another excellent option for exploring creating with shapes!
+Finally, we adore these gorgeous Uncle Goose Spanish alphabet blocks (pictured below)!